 Playing this game on an old PS2 just simply won’t cut it anymore, that’s if you even still have your PS2.
 I still have mine, A fat PS2 and a slim.
-Both still in working order mind you.
+Both are still in working order mind you.
 I’m drifting off the topic.

-Simply put, to fully mod San Andreas including Widescreen Fix, Silent Patch, PS2 graphics and enhanced GUI.
+Simply put, to fully mod San Andreas including Widescreen Fix, Silent Patch, PS2 graphics, and enhanced GUI.
 You must downgrade the game to the 1.0 version.
 You do this using the downgrader tool.
 The downgrader tool allows you to add lots more mods.
 This guide will show you step by step how to do it.

 Table of Contents